REDWOOD24/ATLAS-GRID-SIMULATION/dispatch_plugins/README.md

 cd ../include
 touch simple_dispatcher.h
 ```
 In the `CMakeModules` directory the `FindSimGrid.cmake` `FindFSMod.cmake` files should be copied.
 These files can be found in the plugin example in the `SimATLAS` project.
-The directory structure should then look like
+[Click Here!](https://github.com/REDWOOD24/ATLAS-GRID-SIMULATION/tree/development/dispatch_plugins/simple-test-plugin/CMakeModules) The directory structure should then look like

 ```bash
 simple-test-plugin